Jbleezy/BO1-Reimagined/README.md

 ## Maps
 * Easter egg songs can now be reactivated once the song is over
+* Added out of bounds death barriers to all maps

 ### Nacht Der Untoten
 * Removed character dialog